brettmillerb/brettmillerb.github.io/_posts/2019-02-10-Building-a-Test-Lab-With-Lability.md

 Get-ADComputer -filter * -SearchBase "CN=Computers,DC=millerb,DC=co,DC=uk" |
     Where-Object {$_.enabled -eq "$false"} | Remove-ADComputer
 ```
-And to my surprise when I checked the OU the and all of the Enabled machines had disappeared!!!! **Ruh Oh!**
+Imagine my surprise when I checked the OU the and all of the Enabled machines had disappeared!!!! **Ruh Oh!**

 There's an apparent difference to the way boolean values are determined when you wrap them in quotes.